CAZ-H/OmniHam/README.md

+This version of the bot is currently abandoned, pending a rewrite someday.
+It probably still works?

 # OmniHam
 A Markov-Chain chat bot designed to work with multiple dictionaries, log chat from Discord, and respond in Discord.
 Developed on Ruby version 2.3.1.